 Dreaming of a more leisurely, escape-worthy backyard?
 For many, that dream includes a swimming pool — either above-ground or in-ground — or a hot tub.
-Plenty of American homeowners already live that dream every day: There are approximately 10 million swimming pools in the country, according to the National Swimming Pool Foundation, and about 7 million hot tubs.
-(Those statistics don’t include the number of portable pools.)
+Plenty of American homeowners already live that dream every day.
+According to Liveabout, there are more than 10 million stationary swimming pools in the country and over 7 million hot tubs.

 Swimming pools come with risks.
 Seventy-four percent of drowning deaths of children younger than 15 occur at a home, and it’s estimated that a child dies every five days in a portable pool in the United States.
 That’s why any pool — portable, above-ground, in-ground — should be installed and used in tandem with physical safety elements such as a pool safety fence and educational safety elements like safer swimming practices, including lessons for everyone and CPR training.

 Certified swimming lessons help reduce childhood drowning incidents.
 It is recommended that children start swimming lessons by age four.
 Keep every child under adult supervision.
 Make sure adults have an adult/pediatric CPR training.

 Having a pool brings many responsibilities, such as making sure the proper regulations are met in your area, proper maintenance is performed and providing essential safety features.

 Poolside safety essentials

 - Self-closing/latching gate (open outward, out of the reach of children),

 - Alarms on doors leading to the pool, and

 - 60"-tall, four-sided fence/enclosure (one side should not be the house).